blaydeomura/high_security_firmware/README.md

 ./qs_wallet remove -n <name> -w .wallet
 ```

-# To Build and Run an Executable
+## To Build and Run an Executable
 ```
 cargo build --release
 ```

-* Copy the path to executable
+* Copy the path to executable and place in a target directory
     * cp <src executable path> <destination directory for executable>

-* Note: You will want to remove your signed output file as well if you remove the corresponding name from wallet
+* From here, you can run the commands below

 ## Quantum Example
 ```